A Collection of Resources To Tell The Story of Google

 Can you imagine the web without Google?
 Can you remember the days when you had to rely on Excite, Yahoo!, WebCrawler, Lycos, Infoseek, and AltaVista?

 In those days the search results were plentiful, but not accurate.
-The search engines would retrieve a long list of results but many of the results were inaccurate then Google (starting off as “BackRub,”) came along and the search results that were relevant.
+The search engines would retrieve a long list of results but many of the results were inaccurate.
+Then Google (starting off as “BackRub,”) came along with search results that were relevant.
 Now, you could find what you were looking for.

 It was all due to the Google algorithm, PageRank, that involved using links pointing to a page to determine its popularity and relevance.
 Think of it as a voting system.
 If a variety of pages pointed to a page using similar anchor text (the text used in the hyperlink) then that page was popular and relevant to what the anchor text described.